awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.md

 The naming convention for DynamoDB Streams endpoints is `streams.dynamodb.<region>.amazonaws.com`\.
 For example, if you use the endpoint `dynamodb.us-west-2.amazonaws.com` to access DynamoDB, you would use the endpoint `streams.dynamodb.us-west-2.amazonaws.com` to access DynamoDB Streams\.

 **Note**
-For a complete list of DynamoDB and DynamoDB Streams Regions and endpoints, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *AWS General Reference*\.
+For a complete list of DynamoDB and DynamoDB Streams Regions and endpoints, see [Regions and endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *AWS General Reference*\.

 The AWS SDKs provide separate clients for DynamoDB and DynamoDB Streams\.
 Depending on your requirements, your application can access a DynamoDB endpoint, a DynamoDB Streams endpoint, or both at the same time\.
 To connect to both endpoints, your application must instantiate two clients—one for DynamoDB and one for DynamoDB Streams\.

-## Enabling a Stream<a name="Streams.Enabling"></a>
+## Enabling a stream<a name="Streams.Enabling"></a>

 You can enable a stream on a new table when you create it using the AWS CLI or one of the AWS SDKs\.
 You can also enable or disable a stream on an existing table, or change the settings of a stream\.
 DynamoDB Streams operates asynchronously, so there is no performance impact on a table if you enable a stream\.